mis94/String-class/README.md

 # String-class
 A complete implementation of the string class in C++.
-It was made for data structures course @FCI-CU, 2015. you may find that some functions' behavior aren't exactly the same as the standard string class in C++ as this project was implemented according to the description provided in the PDF file.
+It was made for data structures course @FCI-CU, 2015. you may find that some functions' behaviors aren't exactly the same as the standard string class in C++ as this project was implemented according to the description provided in the PDF file.

 Team members: